bfay/peanut/wp-content/plugins/ultimate-tinymce/readme.txt

 * Removed tinymce comment editor.
 (Loses focus when replying to comment)

 = Notes =
-* Added notice for Pro version signup, and an Affiliate Program link (dismissable).
+* Added notice for Pro version signup, and an Affiliate Program link.

 = 3.0 =
 * 08-09-2012

 = New Features =
-* <a href="http://www.plugins.joshlobe.com/ultimate-tinymce-pro/">Ultimate Tinymce PRO</a> is now available.
+* <a href="http://ultimatetinymcepro.com">Ultimate Tinymce PRO</a> is now available.
 Get it today for an introductory price!

 = Tweaks =
 * Reduced QR Code image from 100x100px to 75x75px.
 This reduces screen "real-estate", while still allowing smart devices to recognize the code.
 * Changed "Signoff" textbox to an Ultimate Tinymce textbox.
-* Added link and info box for <a href="http://www.plugins.joshlobe.com/ultimate-tinymce-pro/">Ultimate Tinymce PRO</a>.
+* Added link and info box for <a href="http://ultimatetinymcepro.com">Ultimate Tinymce PRO</a>.

 = Bug Fixes =
 * Fixed warning message if plugin is installed in a subdirectory.